jonbra/MBV-INFx410/transcriptomics_exercise.md

-## Log on to Freebee
+# Do this first
-Log onto Freebee and create a directory called `transcriptomics`
+First log onto Freebee and create a directory called `transcriptomics` and go inside it.

+# Exercise 1 - Quality assessement

 ## Get data